agusmgarcia/react-core/.github/README.commands.md

 }
 ```

 > In this example, it will ignore `eslint.config.js` and `prettier.config.js` files of being regenerated.
+The generated files vary on the type of the application.

 ## Select test files